-The AM/FM test source provides the RF signal with AM.
+The AM/FM test source or signal generator provides the RF signal with AM.
 The signal is measured both by the Test Set's internal RF analyzer and the measuring receiver.

 The AM signal comes from the external audio source in the audio analyzer.
 The audio level is varied until the modulation is at the desired level as measured by the measuring receiver.
-The signal from the AM/FM test source has much lower AM distortion, lower noise, and wider bandwidth than the receiver in the Test Set's internal RF analyzer.